DrPariah/Monster-Hunter/MH/README.md

 # Monster Hunter: A modification file for Cataclysm: Dark Days Ahead

-Monster hunter(`MH`) is a challenging game about hunting down ferocious monstrosities, with vast weapon and armor in its arsenal combined with oddly refined gameplay mechanics.
+Monster hunter(`MH`) is a challenging game about hunting down ferocious dinosaur-like monstrosities, with vast weapon and armor in its arsenal combined with oddly refined gameplay mechanics.
 I really though it could be a good twist for CDDA, so yeah...
-I just did.
+I just did and have fun dealing with them ;)

 - This mod is heavily WIP and most features are not included!